iPublicis/tldr/pages/common/croc.md

 > Send and receive files easily and securely over any network.
 > More information: <https://github.com/schollz/croc>.

-- Send a file or folder:
+- Send a file or directory:

 `croc send {{path/to/file}}`

-- Send a file or folder with a specific passphrase:
+- Send a file or directory with a specific passphrase:

 `croc send --code {{passphrase}} {{path/to/file}}`

-- Receive a file or folder on receiving machine:
+- Receive a file or directory on receiving machine:

 `croc {{passphrase}}`